Rome-1/wiys/README.md

 Download R and RStudio from [CRAN (R Project)](https://cran.r-project.org/) and [Posit (RStudio Downloads)](https://posit.co/downloads/), respectively, if not already on your device.

 Next, download the data sources listed below.
+Alternatively, see [Zenodo](https://zenodo.org/records/15725236) for all data and code used in this study.

 Third, go into the R file:
-- Update the root path to the location of this repository
+- Update the root path to the location of this repository.
-- Run the commented-out `install.packages` line if you don't have any of the required packages
+- Run the commented-out `install.packages` line if you don't have any of the required packages.
-- Click 'Run all chunks'
+- Click 'Run all chunks'.

 ## Data sources

 ### Provided

 - Soil lead data with building ages.
 The sampling and analysis was conducted by us.
 Building ages were ported over from the Cook County Assessor's Office; the data necessary to replicate this step is not included because it requires precise latitude and longitude data which has been de-identified.
 - Chicago Community area boundaries geojson.
-Source: [Chicago Community Area Boundaries GeoJSON](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-Map/cauq-8yn6)
+Source: [Chicago Community Area Boundaries GeoJSON](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-Map/cauq-8yn6).
 - Chicago Census tract boundaries geojson.
-Source: [Chicago Census Tract Boundaries GeoJSON](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Census-Tracts-2010/5jrd-6zik)
+Source: [Chicago Census Tract Boundaries GeoJSON](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Census-Tracts-2010/5jrd-6zik).
 - Industrial Corridors data.
-Source: [Industrial Corridors Data](https://data.cityofchicago.org/Community-Economic-Development/Boundaries-Industrial-Corridors-current-/e6xh-nr8w) (download as a CSV, change the name to remove the timestamp at the end (IndustrialCorridor_Jan2013.csv) and place the file in the data/landuse folder)
+Source: [Industrial Corridors Data](https://data.cityofchicago.org/Community-Economic-Development/Boundaries-Industrial-Corridors-current-/e6xh-nr8w) (download as a CSV, change the name to remove the timestamp at the end (`IndustrialCorridor_Jan2013.csv`) and place the file in the data/landuse folder).
 - Parks data.
-Source: [Parks Data](https://data.cityofchicago.org/Parks-Recreation/CPD_Parks/ejsh-fztr/about_data) (download as a CSV, change the name to remove the timestamp at the end (CPD_Parks.csv) and place the file in the data/landuse folder)
+Source: [Parks Data](https://data.cityofchicago.org/Parks-Recreation/CPD_Parks/ejsh-fztr/about_data) (download as a CSV, change the name to remove the timestamp at the end (CPD_Parks.csv) and place the file in the data/landuse folder).

 ### Not Provided (Available Upon Request)

-To access the Chicago Department of Public Health annual elevated blood Lead level rates by census tract from 1995-2015, submit a request here: [CDPH Data Request Form](https://www.chicago.gov/city/en/depts/cdph/provdrs/health_data_and_reports/svcs/data-request-form.html)
+To access the Chicago Department of Public Health annual elevated blood Lead level rates by census tract from 1995-2015, submit a request here: [CDPH Data Request Form](https://www.chicago.gov/city/en/depts/cdph/provdrs/health_data_and_reports/svcs/data-request-form.html).

 A less complete dataset for 1999 to 2013 (which will require some small configurations to the code) can be found publicly on the Chicago Data Portal here: [Public Health Statistics (1999-2013)](https://data.cityofchicago.org/Health-Human-Services/Public-Health-Statistics-Screening-for-elevated-bl/v2z5-jyrq/about_data).